AnniePawl/Polls-Redux/anna_poll_app/notes/commands.md

 -  Make sure you are in same directory as manage.py
 - `$python3 manage.py startapp app name`

+6. Creates tables in database
+- `$python manage.py migrate`

+### Migrate
+Looks a installed_apps settings and creates any necessary database tables according to database migration.
+Migrations are entirely derived from models

 ### Projects vs Apps
 **Project:** Collection of configuration and apps for a particular website.
 Can contain multiple apps. <br>